bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 The lead piece hit the ground.
 Adrex' knees were still itching along with his elbows, hand wrists, ankles, and shoulders, and he was still giggling, though less audible and more focused on rubbing his joints.

-"Looks more la' yeh' mad' a toy, Adri" the dwarf said with a big grin on her face, as she turned back to the setup to study it further.
+"Looks more like yeh' made a toy, Adri'" the dwarf said with a big grin on her face, as she turned back to the setup to study it further.

-"Of cause we can use it fo' traps - tha's obvious" she said, with her face up close to one of the gears.
+"Of cause we can use it for traps - tha's obvious" she said, with her face up close to one of the gears.
-"Yeh started te' say somethin' 'bout e' makin' a certain amount of spin, and somethin' about two devices, eh?"
+"Yeh started to say somethin' 'bout it makin' a certain amount of spin, and somethin' about two devices, eh?"

-Adrex had finally gather himself enough to get an arm up at the table to help him up from the floor.
+Adrex had finally gather himself enough to get an arm up at the table to help his buzzing bones up from the floor.

 "Yeah, the gears turn in perfect unison - they cannot not be exactly where you expect them to be with the math.
 They don't skip a cog - even though they are so small."